torvalds/linux/Documentation/dev-tools/kgdb.rst

 -----------------------------

-Kdb is quite a bit more complex than the simple gdbstub sitting on top of the kernel's debug core.
+Kdb is quite a bit more complex than the simple gdbstub sitting on top of the kernel's de core.
 Kdb must implement a shell, and also adds some helper functions in other parts of the kernel, responsible for printing out interesting data such as what you would see if you ran ``lsmod``, or ``ps``.
 In order to build kdb into the kernel you follow the